sfeir-open-source/sfeir-school-nextjs/docs/markdown/02-routing/80-lab.md

 **3. Navigation state**

-- Implement a "Search" component (you can use the TextField component, or the \<input /\> element directly)
-- Update the URL when typing to add a query parameter containing the user search
+- Implement a "Search" component : Update the URL to add the search as a query parameter
-- Update the employees list view to filter depending on the URL query parameter
+- Update the employees list to filter depending on the user search

 </small>